vain/gitodo/README.md

 `subject:` is an alias for `what:` and `dead:` is an alias for `when:`.

+If there's a line containing only `nocron`, then this item is not shown when gitodo is called with `--cron` or `--cron-outdated`.

 Task item files, the repo and synching
 --------------------------------------